sunddra/SECP1513-Technology-Information-System/README.md

 # 🛡️  Academic Portfolio & Cybersecurity

 Welcome!
-This repository is a showcase of my **academic journey** and **daily cybersecurity learning** as a student of Computer Networks and Security and an IT Security Operation Engineer at Etiqa.
+This repository is a showcase of my **Academic journey** and **Cybersecurity learning** as a student of Computer Networks and Security and an IT Security Operation Engineer at Etiqa.

 ---